geometry6/geometry6/README.md

 -->
 - 🔭 I’m currently working on some software engineering projects.
 - 🌱 I’m currently learning and studying CS.
+In my free time I'm learning ML, Deep Learning, and AI.
 - 🤔 I’m looking for help with using OCR from Tesseract.
 - 📫 How to reach me: erijon.hasi@student.uni-pr.edu
 - 😄 Pronouns: He/Him